sdiehl/zero-to-qed/docs/src/07_polymorphism.md

 But safety is only half the story.
 Polymorphism is also about not writing the same code twice.
 A sorting algorithm should not care whether it sorts integers, strings, or financial instruments.
 A data structure should not be rewritten for each type it might contain.
 The alternative is copying code and changing types by hand, which is how bugs are born and how programmers lose their minds.
 Polymorphism is the machinery that makes abstraction possible without sacrificing type safety.

-In 1967, Christopher Strachey drew a distinction that would shape programming languages for decades: parametric polymorphism, where code works uniformly for all types, versus ad-hoc polymorphism, where the behavior changes based on the specific type involved.
+In 1967, Christopher Strachey drew a distinction that would shape programming languages for decades: **parametric polymorphism**, where code works uniformly for all types, versus **ad-hoc polymorphism**, where the behavior changes based on the specific type involved.
 The first gives you `reverse : List α → List α`, a function blissfully ignorant of what the list contains.
 The second gives you `+`, which does quite different things to integers, floats, and matrices.
 Lean provides both, unified under a type class system that traces its lineage back to the 1989 paper [How to Make Ad-Hoc Polymorphism Less Ad Hoc](https://dl.acm.org/doi/pdf/10.1145/75277.75283).
 The result is generic code that is simultaneously flexible and precise.

 ## Parametric Polymorphism